NietoCurcio/atmoseer/src/spatiotemporal_builder/README.md

 2- Place the WebSirenes coordinates in the `atmoseer/src/spatiotemporal_builder/websirenes_coords.parquet` folder.
 In this folder should exist a `websirenes_coords.parquet` file with the stations' coordinates.

+3- Place the ERA5Land reanalysis data in the `atmoseer/data/reanalysis/ERA5Land` folder.
+In this folder should exist a `monthly_data` folder with a list of `RJ_YEAR_MONTH.nc` files with the reanalysis data.

 Usage for production (integreates Websirenes spatiotemporal data from `2011-04-12 20:30:00` to `2022-06-02 21:30:00`):
 ```sh
 python -m src.spatiotemporal_builder.main